 A white women with wavy brown hair, wearing a navy dress standing in front of a green field, blue sky, and trees whose leaves are starting to change color.

 I can be described as imaginative, nurturing, curious, and collaborative.
 I believe firmly in the innate wisdom of my therapy participants, and invite them to be co-creators of the therapy space.
-I take a relational and holistic approach, meeting you where you’re at, honoring all of who you are, and incorporating the whole self into the healing process.
+Using a relational and holistic approach, I meet you where you’re at, honoring all of who you are, and incorporate the whole self into the healing process.
 I create a space where we can work through hard things, and also where we can experience laughter and joy.

 THERAPY PRACTICE